Tyler O'Neill Player Props: Cardinals vs. Rockies

 - O'Neill is batting .254 with eight doubles, four home runs and 14 walks.

-- He has scored in 14 of 39 games this season, and more than once 3 times.
+- He has scored in 35.0% of his games this year, with more than one run scored in 7.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.